Krokette29/Algorithms-and-Data-Structure/README.md

 ## Part2.
 Graph Search, Shortest Paths, and Data Structures

 ### 2.1 BFS and DFS
-- Computing SCCs (Strongly Connected Components) using Iteration and Recursion
+- Computing SCCs (Strongly Connected Components) using Iteration
-(the version using recursion works not well on a large data set)
+- Computing SCCs using Recursion (this version works not well on a large data set)

 ### 2.2 Dijkstra's Shortest Path Algorithm
+- Dijkstra's Algorithm (using brute-force)
-- Dijkstra's Algorithm (using brute-force instead of heap)
+- Dijkstra's Algorithm (using heap)